About The Author

 Evaluating your customer experience should provide an opportunity to streamline processes and inject new functionality to better serve your customers or decrease employee workload.

-Look at your Technology Landscape
+Look at Your Technology Landscape

+Look at your technology landscape to identify outdated applications, which if upgraded or replaced by new products may provide opportunities to enhance the business.
 Since IT has been viewed as a cost center in the past, the tools, technologies and platforms are probably not the most current or robust.

 One company I worked for had not invested in technology for over 14 years!
 IT was viewed as a cost center and therefore costs were kept to a bare minimum.
 The result?
 The entire IT software and infrastructure was out of support.
 Software platforms did not provide the latest features which hindered internal processes and interactions with the customer.
 It also increased the cost of delivering solutions and slowed down the delivery of customer facing solutions.

-For example, at one company I worked for, as part of our IT modernization and digital transformation program, we implemented new project collaboration platform.
-Because of our B2B business model, we were able to leverage our technology platforms for potential customers.
-We leveraged our collaboration platform to help our business work more closely with our B2B customers, sharing information, digital assets, project status reports, etc.
+One quick win for the CIO may be to leverage internally used technologies and solutions for customers.
+For example, as part of one IT modernization and digital transformation program, we implemented a new project collaboration platform.
+Because of our B2B business model, we were able to leverage our technology platforms for potential customers — sharing information, digital assets, project status reports, and more.
+We also created white label B2B ecommerce sites for our potential customers, providing great value and becoming a true business differentiator.

 Technology is a key component in helping any company transform and become more competitive.
 Evaluate new technologies such as AI or machine learning to see if they can provide any opportunities.